jyoti2728/DP-Assignment/Findings and  Conclusion.md

   The appoporiate temporal resolution to illustrate the demand variation that port experienced throughout the day is by plotting a line chart.
 ![image](https://github.com/jyoti2728/DP-Assignment/assets/170928275/8e7be69a-928d-40ad-8f7e-c44c20e50a4f)

+### It is clearly visible from the plot that there is large demand in variance from 1st Jan to 2nd Jan

+### To support this statistcally, use paired t-test for determining whether there is a significant difference in demand between January 1st and January 2nd

+**Null Hypothesis** :There's no difference in the mean number of vessels between January 1st and January 2nd.

+*Results* : Paired t-test:

+P-value: 8.85843279270694e-05

+**Reject the null hypothesis.
+There is a statistically significant difference in demand.**